Last Updated: October 2, 2021

-20. Over 24,000 malicious mobile apps are blocked from the various app stores each day.
+20. The app stores block over 24,000 malicious mobile apps each day.

 Apple has generally been on top of its app store, not allowing malicious or harmful software onto iOS devices.
 Android has had a longer journey there because of the freedom afforded to developers.
 Nevertheless, it improved radically over the past several years.
 Such malicious apps can still be accessed, but most devices do require user approval before installing any unverified third-party applications.
 Cyber attack statistics show this to be a key reason why harmful software for mobile devices is not such an issue anymore.

 21. $2.4 million was the average cost of a malware attack in 2017.
 That’s quite high, considering the average cost of a cyberattack was $1.7 million in 2019.